kevinkee99/Kevo-Repository/Markdown Page 1.md

 > 2. If the number is divisible by 5, replace it with "Buzz".
 > 3. If the number is divisble by 3 and 5, replace it with "FizzBuzz".

-> Click [here] to open the fizzbuzz.html file!
+> Click [here](file:///C:/Users/kevin/OneDrive/Documents/school%20work/INFOTC-1000/fizzbuzz.html) to open the fizzbuzz.html file!
-> [here]: file:///C:/Users/kevin/OneDrive/Documents/school%20work/INFOTC-1000/fizzbuzz.html